athaeryn/leaf/README.md

     $ leaf

-in your terminal, `leaf` will give you a nice report of any commits you may have forgotten to push.
-If the name `leaf` doesn't sit well with you, just rename it, silly.
+in your terminal, `leaf` will give you a nice report of things that might need your attention.

 You can use the `-t` option to limit the output to a newline delimited list of directories that need to be pushed.
-Useful with `xargs`, perhaps?
+Useful with `xargs`, perhaps (_not yet implemented_)?

 ## leaf-collector